 By David Matheson, SmartOrg I was presenting the results of an in-depth portfolio review to the president of a major chemical company.
 “Will I meet my growth goals?” she asked.
 Every planning process in the company involved her setting a goal and the business units (BUs) responding with how they were going to meet them.

-Download PDF By David Matheson, SmartOrg “I had never felt so badly about creating a success,” Michael, the CTO told me.
+By David Matheson, SmartOrg “I had never felt so badly about creating a success,” Michael, the CTO told me.
 He was in charge of a large R&D organization and he had a very cool, slightly quirky technology.
 He asked for many proposals for how to exploit it.
-Every time the financials came in,
+Every time the financials came in, it just

 Download PDF By David Matheson, SmartOrg At the Front End of Innovation event in Boston last month, Alexa Dembek of DuPont and Neal Gutterson of Corteva Agriscience shared their perspectives on navigating the Merger of the Century between DuPont and Dow Chemical.
 The merged DowDuPont has split into three separate publicly-traded entities: Dow for commodity

-Download PDF By David Matheson, SmartOrg At a recent workshop, a group of 35 R&D and innovation executives in industries ranging from automotive to healthcare came together to benchmark improvement potential.
-Each selected a real example project from their portfolio and applied an estimation model based on benchmarks and experience developed at DuPont Safety &
+By David Matheson, SmartOrg At a recent workshop, a group of 35 R&D and innovation executives in industries ranging from automotive to healthcare came together to benchmark improvement potential.
+Each selected a real example project from their portfolio and applied an estimation model based on benchmarks and experience developed at DuPont Safety & Construction with

 Download PDF By David Matheson, SmartOrg Breakthrough innovation takes an organization out of its familiar comfort zone into a realm of uncertainty.
 Unlike incremental innovations into existing product domains and markets, where the behavior of technology and customers is well understood, breakthrough innovations entail using new technologies, selling to new kinds of customers, or both.